amplience/dc-extension-bynder/docs/AUTOMATION.md

 ## Other assumptions

-These are other assumptions for the automation, but can be changes to match your Amplience Dynamic Content account setup.
+These are other assumptions for the automation, but can be changed to match your Amplience Dynamic Content account setup.

 ### Default Repository
 The automation assumes that you have a repository in your Dynamic Content hub with a 'name' of `content`.
 This is default in most account setups.